rowan-sl/dmm/README.md

 - [Installation](#installation)
 - [Misc](#misc)

+**WARNING: the main branch of DMM can move quickly, and the documentation here may be inacurate. the [stable branch](https://git.fawkes.io/mtnash/dmm/src/branch/stable) has the latest stable release, and it is recommended to look there instead**

 ## How It Works

 DMM, like Nix, is *declarative*.
 Using DMM to play music happens in 3 steps